Requested Style Conflicts With Requested Output Format

-You wanted output that is “warm, conversational, and personable” — and also “strict JSON with these exact keys”.
+You asked for output that is “warm, conversational, and personable” — and also “strict JSON with these exact keys.”
 JSON has fixed structure.
 Warmth lives in prose.
-Asking for both is asking the model to satisfy two contradictory specifications.
-What you get back depends on which constraint wins that day: either flat, lifeless JSON that satisfies the schema; or warm prose with JSON-ish tags around it that breaks your parser.
-The model is not failing to find the middle ground; there is no middle ground between strict structure and unconstrained prose.
+Asking for both is asking the model to satisfy two contradictory specifications, and what comes back depends on which constraint wins that run: either flat, lifeless JSON that satisfies the schema, or warm prose with JSON-ish tags around it that breaks your parser.
+The model is not failing to find the middle ground.
+There is no middle ground between strict structure and unconstrained prose.

 Common causes